 - Finance needs technical skills.
-If you can learn few important technical skills like financial analysis, valuation, financial modelling, VBA, Quantitative Finance, your success as professionals would be much higher than those who have acquired only basic skills.
+If you can learn a few important technical skills like financial analysis, valuation, financial modeling, VBA, Quantitative Finance, your success as professionals would be much higher than those who have acquired only basic skills.

-- If you stay in finance domain for a longer period of time, you will be paid much more than accounting domain.
+- If you stay in the finance domain for a longer period of time, you will be paid much more than the accounting domain.

 Cons of Finance Career